LucasKonrath/arch-kata-mr-bill/glossary.md

 **Definition:** A web application firewall that helps protect your web applications from common web exploits.
 **Context:** Integrated with CloudFront for application layer protection.
 Configured with rules to prevent SQL injection, XSS, and other OWASP Top 10 vulnerabilities.

+### axe-core
+**Definition:** An accessibility testing engine for websites and applications that can identify WCAG (Web Content Accessibility Guidelines) compliance issues.
+**Context:** Used in the testing strategy for ensuring our web and mobile applications meet accessibility standards.

 ## B

 ### Backend for Frontend (BFF)
 **Definition:** An architectural pattern where separate backend services are created specifically for different frontend clients.
 **Context:** Implemented to optimize API responses for both mobile and web clients, reducing payload sizes and unnecessary processing.

+### Blast Radius
+**Definition:** The extent to which a failure in one part of a system can affect other parts of the system.
+**Context:** Minimized through service isolation and bulkhead patterns to limit the impact of failures.

 ### Blue/Green Deployment
 **Definition:** A deployment strategy where two identical production environments exist, with only one serving production traffic at a time.